serverless/serverless/docs/deprecations.md

 Deprecation code: `OUTDATED_NODEJS`

-Support for Node.js v6 and v8 will be dropped with v2.0.0 release
+Support for Node.js v8 was dropped with v2 release, while support for Node.js v10 will be dropped with v3 release

-Ensure to rely on at least Node.js v10 (It's recommended to use LTS version, as listed at https://nodejs.org/en/)
+Ensure to rely on at least Node.js v12 (It's recommended to use LTS version, as listed at https://nodejs.org/en/)

 <a name="AWS_ALB_ALLOW_UNAUTHENTICATED"><div>&nbsp;</div></a>